Own Your ‘Stuff’

 I Feel Better...
 I’m CURED!

 This is a common mistake for people coming in for therapy.
-Namely, that they feel "better" and thus believe their work in therapy is done.
+Namely, that they feel “better” and thus believe their work in therapy is done.
+HEAR ME OUT!
+I realize that sounds really silly, but keep reading to fully understand what I mean.

-Stress-Busting Tips for a Holiday Host (Guest Blog)
+Stress-Busting Tips for a Holiday Host

 Planning a party is, for the most part, a blast.
 There’s a certain thrill you get when picking out special decorations, food, and activities for your friends and loved ones’ enjoyment.
 However, the stress of the holidays can take all the fun out of hosting an event.
-It can feel like there are too many things to do, without enough time to do any of them.
-If you want to reclaim the joy of hosting a party while tackling the responsibilities that come with the holidays, try these stress-busting tips (and find additional tips here).

 Why Friendship Matters in a Long-Term Relationship

-I think this is going to be a really obvious blog for people who are reading, but I've been surprised before, so it's worth it to share.
+I think this is going to be a really obvious blog for people who are reading, but I’ve been surprised before, so it’s worth it to share.
+When I work with couples, I tell them that the work they do is broken down into three large themes (too much detail to get into, seriously), all of which are based around the Gottman’s work.

-Four Signs It's Time To Leave
+Four Signs it’s Time to Leave

 Generally speaking, I’m an advocate for relationships.
 I spend most of my time helping people work out their issues, dispel myths around love and relationships, and create new patterns within their relationship.
 I love what I do.